 In other words, the age of villains, who were persecuted in the past, has come.

-2. The human society says that it is good to be just and to do the right thing, but even if you follow these norms and rules, the world revolves around the concept of “Those who act, win”, “Those who speak up, win”, “Those who steal, win”.
+2. Human society says that it is good to be just and to do the right thing, but even if you follow these norms and rules, the world revolves around the concept of “Those who act, win”, “Those who speak up, win”, “Those who steal, win”.

 In other words, in our current human society, these selfish “villains” are shaping the world, and aren’t they reveling in it while pushing aside the “right people”, those who play by the rules?
 That is the question.